Doina (Eminescu): In Greater Romania

+Social parodies of the poem also include one performed by Constantin Tănase in his 1929 vaudeville acts, and referencing the Great Depression:

 Eminescu's poem had become universally present in literature textbooks, and was for the first time made accessible to the youngest cohorts by the reading aids of Gheorghe Bogdan-Duică.
 It also influenced sculptor Ion Schmidt-Faur, who in 1929 added a Doina-inspired relief, of Stephen and his horn, at the base of his Eminescu statue in Iași.
 Before and during and World War II, the work was several times transposed into foreign languages.
 In 1927, Ramiro Ortiz put out an Eminescu reader in Italian, which included Doina.
 A Hungarian-language Doina was completed by Sándor Kibédi in 1934.
 The Bukovinian Czech Božena Șesan published a translation into her native language in 1944.

-From ca. 1927, Doina was also especially popular with the Iron Guard, a fascist movement which similarly "express[ed] the ancestral, somehow atemporal, sense of Romanian purity and solidarity among Romanians" and gave Stephen an "exceptional position" in its propaganda works.
+The poem continued to be used as a political symbol, and its "dogs-eating-hearts" lines reportedly appeared in 1930 on a flag carried by the National Liberal Party's Olt section.
+From ca. 1927, Doina was especially popular with the Iron Guard, a fascist movement which similarly "express[ed] the ancestral, somehow atemporal, sense of Romanian purity and solidarity among Romanians" and gave Stephen an "exceptional position" in its propaganda works.
 The poem was also invoked by the National Christian Party, which shared the Guard's antisemitism and was sometimes allied with it.
 Its leader was the poet Goga, who used the lyrics to justify crimes committed by the Guard's Captain, Corneliu Zelea Codreanu, calling Doina a "gospel of Romanianism."
 The same appropriation happened with La arme.
 "Almost confiscated [...] by far-right groups", it reportedly inspired Codreanu to designate the basic Iron Guard cells as cuiburi ("nests").
-By 1936, Stelian Popescu of the nationalist paper Universul was reusing the "dogs-eating-hearts" line, in red lettering, against his Jewish and left-wing rivals at Adevărul, accusing them of being a front for the Romanian Communist Party.
+By 1936, Stelian Popescu of the nationalist paper Universul was reusing the "dogs-eating-hearts" metaphor, printed in red, against his Jewish and left-wing rivals at Adevărul, accusing them of being a front for the Romanian Communist Party.
 As recalled by Cioculescu, during the National Legionary State the same slogan was "plastered all over the walls" of Romanian cities, "as if the Guard didn't have its own foreigners!"